stassavchuk/UpWork-Python-Scripts/README.md

 - Reverse DNS Lookup
 - Coordinates (x, y)
 - If ip is private according to RFC 1918

+#### FindYourVacationHome
+Is a crawler for web site [findyourvacationhome](http://findyourvacationhome.com/).
+Site doesn't work anymore.

 #### plotly
 Builds plots using Plot.ly service and Python.